carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 when run on the target, but also help with diagnosing potential performance issues.

-Given an assembly code sequence, llvm-mca estimates the IPC, as well as hardware resource pressure.
+Given an assembly code sequence, llvm-mca estimates the Instructions Per Cycle (IPC), as well as hardware resource pressure.
 The analysis and reporting style were inspired by the IACA tool from Intel.

 :program:`llvm-mca` allows the usage of special code comments to mark regions of the assembly code to be analyzed.
 A comment starting with substring